A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 4
+Today I propose a nice and clean solution!
+I was a little bit worried in the beginning because I know Rust is known to complicate iterating on a string due to its extensive UTF-8 support, but eventually turned out to be not too difficult to manipulate a `Vec<Vec<char>>`.
+I enjoyed refining my solution and exploring some Rust features (e.g. `std::slice::Iter` crate) to make it nicer!
+Moreover, crosswords are one of my favorites hobby, so today I also appreciated the lore :) Git-push!

 # Day 3
 Very easy and fun problem to solve!
 Rust FTW once again, even though the fact that regex are not part of the core language was a little weird :) Let's go!